ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

 These parameters can be updated later if need be.
 For example, you may want to use a different update method.

-Be sure to commit your changes: `git commit -am "WIP - add the ionic pro plugin"`

 ## Build the Application for Your Device

 Run at least one of the following commands: